tehwenyi/label-studio/README.md

 ```bash
 sudo chmod -R 777 mydata/
 ```
-6. You should see the following running:
+6. Upon a successful set up, you should see the following running:

 <img src="images/quickstart/server_running_eg.png">